What Are the Seat Belt Laws in Massachusetts?

 “Seatbelts save lives.”
 We have all heard this saying, heard of people dying in auto accidents when they were unrestrained, and generally have been told from the time we start driving that seatbelts do, indeed, save lives.
 Nonetheless, according to the Centers for Disease Control and Prevention, one in seven drivers does not regularly use a seatbelt when in a vehicle.
-This startling statistic means that people are putting themselves in harm’s way, increasing their chances at death if involved in a car accident, and ignoring traffic safety laws.
-Wearing a seatbelt is a small thing that can make a big difference if you are involved in an auto accident.
+This startling statistic reveals that people are putting themselves in harm’s way, increasing their chances of death if involved in a car accident, and ignoring traffic safety laws.
+Wearing a seatbelt is a small preventive measure that can make a big difference if you are involved in an auto accident.

 Massachusetts Seat Belt Laws

-As it stands right now, the law says you cannot get pulled over for failing to wear a seatbelt in the state of Massachusetts.
+As it stands right now, the law says you cannot get pulled over for failing to wear a seatbelt in the Commonwealth of Massachusetts.
 Seatbelt use is considered a “secondary” offense, meaning an officer must have a reason, other than a driver or passenger not wearing a seatbelt, to pull the driver over.
-The majority of states have seatbelt use listed as a primary offense, meaning an officer can pull over a car simply because someone inside is not wearing a seatbelt.
-Massachusetts is among one in 16 states that does not share this requirement, though modified legislation is pending.
+The majority of states categorize seatbelt use as a primary offense, meaning an officer can pull over a car simply because someone inside is not wearing a seatbelt.
+Massachusetts is one of 16 states that does not share this requirement, though modified legislation is pending.
 Read below to find out more about possible developments in Massachusetts seatbelt law or speak to our attorneys today.

 These rules also apply to children.
 Any child under the age of 7 must be restrained in a government-approved child safety restraint (car seat/convertible seat/booster seat), and children ages 8-12 may be graduated to adult safety belt use depending on their height and size.
 Seatbelts are particularly important for young children as they reside in the back seat, away from airbags and other possible features that are deemed safe for adult use but not children.
 All drivers and passengers over the age of 13 must wear seatbelts at all times.
 The driver can be fined $25 for failing to comply with these child safety laws.